furusystems/Barrage/README.md

 Language
 ========
+The following describes a bullet system where the initial action fires a linear spread of "seed" bullets, which decelerate over time until they each erupt into a new set of bullets, where each fired bullet is slightly faster than the previous.

 	# Comments are prefixed with pound sign

 	# A Barrage has a starting Action that results in bullets being created